hestonhamilton/mcp-shell-aliases/README.md

 ## Usage

-Once the extension is installed, Gemini CLI will automatically become aware of your shell aliases.
-You can then use them in your prompts.
+1. Configure the paths to your alias files in the `gemini-extension.json` file.
+2. Install and enable the extension.
+3. Use your aliases as commands in the Gemini CLI (e.g., `/ll`).

 ## Configuration

-The extension attempts to automatically find your shell alias files.
-If you use a non-standard location, you can configure the paths in the `gemini-extension.json` file.
+You can configure the paths to your alias files in the `gemini-extension.json` file.

 Example `gemini-extension.json`: